reflectoring/reflectoring.github.io/_posts/2019-03-18-spring-boot-configuration-properties.md

 ## Using `@ConfigurationProperties` to Configure a Module

-Imagine we're building a [module](/spring-boot-modules/) in our application that is responsible for sending e-mails.
-In local tests, we don't want the module to actually send e-mails, so **we need a parameter to disable this functionality**.
+Imagine we're building a [module](/spring-boot-modules/) in our application that is responsible for sending emails.
+In local tests, we don't want the module to actually send emails, so **we need a parameter to disable this functionality**.
-Also, **we want to be able to configure a default subject** for these mails, so we can quickly identify e-mails in our inbox that have been sent from a test environment.
+Also, **we want to be able to configure a default subject** for these mails, so we can quickly identify emails in our inbox that have been sent from a test environment.

 Spring Boot offers [many different options](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config)